 Ain't no mountain high enough...

 Last month, seven students from Rutgers University, Ramapo College of New Jersey and Montclair State University embarked on the adventure of a lifetime.
-After raising more than $17,500 which will help bring access to clean water to over 700 people, the participants of Choose a Challenge USA set off to climb Mount Kilimanjaro.
+After raising more than $17,500— enough to bring access to clean water to over 700 people—the participants of Choose a Challenge USA set off to climb Mount Kilimanjaro.

 The Remote Kitchen

 Meet Andy Hernandez Lopez.
-He’s a 12-year-old boy who lives in San Jose Dipina, Nicaragua with his mother, father and brother.
-At school, he enjoys learning English – he already has all of the greetings memorized.
-When he has spare time, you can catch him hanging out with his grandfather or playing soccer.
+He’s a 12-year-old boy who lives in San Jose Dipina, Nicaragua, with his family.
+At school, English is his favorite subject.
+In his spare time, you can catch him hanging out with his grandfather or playing soccer.

-When he’s older he’s looking forward to working on projects that will improve the well-being of communities.
-He looks up to his dad who has played an important role in the project that brought clean water to their community.
-Andy’s father, Esteban, is the president of the WASH Committee in San Jose Dipina.
+Andy hopes to one day give back to his community.
+He looks up to his dad who has played an important role in the project that brought clean water to his town.
+Andy’s father, Esteban, is the president of the water committee in San Jose Dipina.

-Thanks to WaterAid and the unconditional support of the WASH committee, Andy, his family and the rest of San Jose Dipina now have access to clean water.
+Thanks to WaterAid and the unconditional support of the water committee, Andy's family and the rest of San Jose Dipina now have access to clean water.